nhpc/generator-mean-seed/main/templates/docs/deploy.md

 ## Getting (& updating) files to (another) server

+1. [on new server] Install global npm packages: `sudo npm install -g grunt-cli yo bower generator-mean-seed jasmine-node less karma yuidocjs forever`
-1. [locally on your computer / original server] create a new set of configs (regular and test) in `app/configs` for the new server environment by copying the existing `config.json` and renaming it `config-[new-server-environment].json` and updating it accordingly, i.e. for a production or staging linux server change/set at least the following:
+2. [locally on your computer / original server] create a new set of configs (regular and test) in `app/configs` for the new server environment by copying the existing `config.json` and renaming it `config-[new-server-environment].json` and updating it accordingly, i.e. for a production or staging linux server change/set at least the following:
 	1. `operatingSystem` to `linux`
 	2. `forever` to `1` so it will auto restart forever on code changes
 	3. `server.domain` to the domain (or IP address) of the new server